All posts

 Is Delaware worth it for a non-resident single-member LLC?

-• Venture-backed C-Corps (investors expect Delaware)
+• Venture-backed C-Corps (investors expect it)

 • Multi-shareholder entities with foreseeable governance disputes